-1. Robust governance and oversight of the Trust's finance
+1. Robust governance and oversight of the Trust's finances

-As Accounting Officer, I have responsibility for reviewing the effectiveness of the systems of internal control.
+As Accounting Officer, the CEO has responsibility for reviewing the effectiveness of the systems of internal control.
 I am informed by the internal audit service (Staffordshire Audit Service) - commissioned by the Finance and Audit Committee - who undertake reviews of key financial policies, procedures and their implementation.
-Reports are produced which detail the individual academies compliance and demonstrate that the individual academies and the Trust have robust systems and financial controls in place.
+Reports are produced which detail individual academy's compliance and demonstrate that the individual academies and the Trust have robust systems and financial controls in place.
 These reports are presented to the Local Governing bodies who provide a response to the matters raised and identify next steps.
 These reports and action plans are presented to the Finance and Audit Committee for review and identification if any further actions are required.

-The MAT Board approves the budget each year and is mindful of the need to balance expenditure against income to ensure the Trust and the individual academies remain a going concern.
-The MAT Board also receives and approves the Statutory Accounts and the External Auditor's Management Report.
+The Trust Board approves the budget each year and is mindful of the need to balance expenditure against income to ensure the Trust and the individual academies remain a going concern.
+The Trust Board also receives and approves the Statutory Accounts and the External Auditor's Management Report.